Google Maps™ Driving Directions (Home) » Maps & Driving Directions » Colombia

 Colombia has two archeological sites designated as World Heritage Sites by UNESCO (United Nations Educational, Scientific, and Cultural Organization).
 Tierradentro is a complex of hypogea (underground chambers) located in San Andrés de Pisimbalá in the southern Andes.
 The underground structures are ancient burial chambers that have been decorated with black and red geometric figures representing the decorations of homes from the time period in which they were created (between the sixth and tenth centuries).
 Several large animal-like statues surrounding the chambers were most likely meant to serve as guards to the tombs.
 San Agustin, located in the mountains and canyons just to the south of Tierradentro, is a similar site containing many burial mounds, tombs, small temples, and large monolithic animal sculptures.
 Researchers believe that this area was a ceremonial site where natives worshipped nature and death as symbols of continuity and evolution.

-Click here for Colombia Google maps, MapQuest & more detailed country facts.
+Click here for Colombia Google Maps, MapQuest & more detailed country facts.